Awards submission process and criteria

 Who should enter?

-The awards are open to international organisations and project teams in the public, private and academic sectors, participating in research, commissioning, planning, design and development of public and private real estate in towns and cities, including but not limited to residential, commercial, mixed use, and social infrastructure.
+The awards are open to international organisations and project teams across the public, private and academic sectors.
+This includes those involved in research, commissioning, planning, design, investment and development within the urban built environment.
+Eligible entries may relate to a wide range of asset types, including residential, commercial, mixed-use and social infrastructure projects.

 Eligibility

-Built and concept projects or research programmes completed between 1 January 2021 and October 2024 are eligible to enter.
-Projects may be entered into multiple categories, provided they are tailored to meet the specific requirements for the judging criteria of each award, but may not be re-entered in the same category in subsequent years.
+Entries are invited for built projects, conceptual proposals and research programmes completed between 1 January 2023 and 1 October 2026.
+Projects may be submitted to more than one category, provided each entry is clearly tailored to the specific criteria of that category.
+However, the same project may not be re-entered into the same category in subsequent years.

 Evaluation committee